The Sun Ra Arkestra gave three concerts in Portugal:

 -"With only two brass instruments (one trumpet and one trombone), Ra intertwines them with four or six reed instruments in such a way that the whole orchestral sound, far from lacking in power, gains admirable malleability and a fluidity.
 The rhythm section, using an acoustic bass and an electric bass, generates a network of low frequency sounds suitable for the Sun Ra orchestrations.
 And last but not least the Arkestra is a world of percussion."

 -Ronald Wilson showed fluency and drive in the blues pieces and in Mack the Knife (dedicated to Armstrong).
 In the piccolo he played with swing.
-Marshall Allen was very lyrical in I got it bad.
-John Gilmore, in good form, played tenor sax and also clarinet in Mack the Knife.

 -On the second concert (Saturday), Sun Ra, in good mood, played delicious stride piano in I want to be happy.
 In the same piece John Gilmore played half a dozen of very inspirited chorus.